industrial-edge/profinet-io-connector-getting-started/README.md

 ## Configuration steps

 You can find the further information about the following steps in the [docs](docs/Installation.md)
-- Configure Device Layer 2
+- Configure IED Layer 2 access
 - Configure PROFINET IO Connector
 - Configure Databus and Data Service

 ## Usage

-Once the PROFINET IO Connector App is configured, data can be read from the PLC in binary or Json form and made available for further processing in the Flow Creator or in the Data Service.
+Once the PROFINET IO Connector App is configured, data can be read from the PLC in binary or json form and made available for further processing in the Data Service or in the Flow Creator.

 ## Documentation